-c.
-Effective January 2002, full-time employees, including geographic full-time employees, on the payroll as of December 31, 2001, whose work site is in New York City, Suffolk, Nassau, Rockland or Westchester counties will receive a location stipend of \$700.
+a.
+Effective June 2004, full-time employees, including geographic full-time employees, whose work site is in New York City, Suffolk, Nassau, Rockland or Westchester counties shall receive a location stipend of \$600.
 This stipend will not be added to the basic annual salary.